d-kimoto/Oracle-Cloud-Infrastructure/OCI_PrivateLB_EN.md

 Oracle Cloud setup
 ---
-1. インスタンスを作成する
+1. Configure the Instances
-   - 拡張オプションでフォルト・ドメインを分ける
+   - Separate the fault domain by Advanced Options
      - Node1
-        - 可用性ドメイン：可用性ドメイン1 (oIJw:AP-TOKYO-1-AD-1)
+        - availability domain：AD 1 (oIJw:AP-TOKYO-1-AD-1)
-        - フォルト・ドメイン：FAULT-DOMAIN-1
+        - fault domain：FAULT-DOMAIN-1
-        - パブリックIPアドレス：10.0.0.8
+        - public IP address：10.0.0.8
-        - プライベートIPアドレス：10.0.10.8
+        - private IP address：10.0.10.8
      - Node2
-        - 可用性ドメイン：可用性ドメイン1 (oIJw:AP-TOKYO-1-AD-1)
+        - availability domain：AD 1 (oIJw:AP-TOKYO-1-AD-1)
-        - フォルト・ドメイン：FAULT-DOMAIN-2
+        - fault domain：FAULT-DOMAIN-2
-        - パブリックIPアドレス：10.0.0.9
+        - public IP address：10.0.0.9
-        - プライベートIPアドレス：10.0.10.9
+        - private IP address：10.0.10.9
-1. ブロック・ボリュームを作成する
+1. Configure the Block Volumes
-   - 2ノード分のブロック・ボリュームを作成
+   - Configure the Block Volumes of 2 nodes
-1. インスタンスにブロック・ボリュームをアタッチする
+1. Attach Block Volumes to instance.
-   - デバイス・パス(/dev/oracleoci/oraclevdb)を選択する
+   - Select DEVICE PATH(/dev/oracleoci/oraclevdb).
-   - iSCSIコマンドによりアタッチする
+   - Attach by iscsi command.
-1. ロード・バランサの作成
+1. Configure the Load Balancer
-   - 可視性タイプの選択で「プライベート」を選択
+   - Select Private from the "VISIBLTY TYPE"
-   - バックエンドの追加 をスキップ
+   - Skip the "Choose Backends"
-   - ヘルス・チェック・ポリシーの指定
+   - Configure the Update Health Check
-     - プロトコル：TCP
+     - PROTOCOL：TCP
-     - ポート：26001
+     - PORT：26001
-     - 間隔(ミリ秒)：5000
+     - INTERNAL IN MS：5000
-     - タイムアウト(ミリ秒)：3000
+     - TIMEOUT IN MS：3000
-     - 再試行回数：2
+     - NUMBUR OF RETRIES：2
-   - リスナーの設定
+   - Configure the Listener
-     - トラフィックのタイプ：TCP
+     - PROTOCOL：TCP
-     - リスナーでモニターするポート：80
+     - PORT：80
-1. ロード・バランサへのバックエンド追加
+1. Add the Backends to Load Balancer
-   - 先の手順で作成したロード・バランサにクラスタノードのIPを指定してバックエンドを追加する
+   - Add the Backends that specifying the cluster node ip address before configure the Load Balancer
-     - 追加方法：IPアドレス
+     - Choose how to add backend servers by selecting compute instances or by entering IP addresses.：IP ADDRESSES
      - Node1
-       - IPアドレス：10.0.10.8
+       - IPAddress：10.0.10.8
-       - ポート：8080
+       - Port：8080
      - Node2
-       - IPアドレス：10.0.10.9
+       - IPAddress：10.0.10.9
-       - ポート：8080
+       - Port：8080

 Setup EXPRESSCLUSTER X
 ---
 Other parameters than below, default value is setting.

-1. Setting the partition for mirror disk
+1. Configure the partition for mirror disk
    - In the case of Linux
      - /dev/oracleoci/oraclevdb1：no format (RAW)
      - /dev/oracleoci/oraclevdb2：format ext4